breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 ## Adding Elements (push function)

-The only way to add a new element is at the end of the list, and you will need to use the `push()` function for that.
+To add a new element at the end of your array you will need to use the `push()` function.

 ```javascript
 let myArray = ['Pedro', 'Juan', 'Maria'];